Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 The original goal was to make a blocklist appealing to instances with a more laid-back moderation approach, so that they would actually implement a decent blocklist and limit the reach of the worst actors.
 Unfortunately, the final `tier0.csv` blocklist is 350+ entries; this is still a bit much for the moderate instances.

 I pared that down to `FediNuke.txt`, which contains instances that were both really bad _and_ well-known.
 It's kind of hard to overlook how shitty each instance on the `FediNuke.txt` subset is.
-Common themes tend to be repeated unwelcome sui-bait from instance staff against individuals, creating or spreading dox materials against other users,[^1] unapologetic bigotry, uncensored shock content, and a complete lack of moderation.
+Common themes tend to be repeated unwelcome sui-bait[^1] from instance staff against individuals, creating or spreading dox materials against other users,[^2] unapologetic bigotry, uncensored shock content, and a complete lack of moderation.

 I think if you're starting a well-moderated instance, Tier 0 is a decent place to start (that's why it's in the standard CSV format).
 You should add and remove entries as you see fit.
 If you're making a client and want to give it a built-in blocklist, or are looking for a good "default" blocklist: FediNuke is a good option.